-2.1.3 Power Connection (DB-9 Connector)
+2.1.4 Power Connection (DB-9 Connector)

 The display can be powered via pin 9 on the DB-9 connector.
-No matter what voltage option the display is +5Vdc may only be used through pin 9, as it bypasses any voltage regulator on the display.
-These modifications must be done.
-However, improper modifications will damage the display and will result in a void of the Manufacturer's Warranty.
+No matter which voltage option the display is equipped with, the user may only use +5Vdc through pin 9.
+Using +5Vdc bypasses any voltage regulator on the display.

+WARNING These modifications must be done.
+Improper modifications will damage the display and result in a void Manufacturer's Warranty.